Music therapy for cerebral palsy is a fun, engaging way to promote neuroplasticity and improve motor function.

 - Fine Motor Skills by picking specific items up and tapping or shaking them

-- Sensory Coordination by using a combination of hearing, touch, and vision
+- Sensory Integration by using a combination of hearing, touch, vision, and proprioception (knowing where your body is in space)

 - Gross Motor Skills by walking, stomping feet, dancing, or using the arms